 2.)
 Making guns illegal does not make them disappear, it just makes us less safe

 You can’t un-invent guns, just as you can’t un-invent drugs.
+Luckily you can catch users more easily now with a saliva drug test.
 In 1971, the United States declared a “war on drugs” that ended in disaster and failure.
 45 years later in 2016, nearly 64,000 people died of opioid overdoses.
 That’s just one class of drugs, not including meth or alcohol, responsible for almost twice the number of all firearms deaths that year (about 36,000).

 America tried making drugs illegal, tried to punish dealers and users.
 It didn’t work, because we didn’t fix the core issue: demand.
 Where there is a demand for drugs, drugs will appear no matter how illegal you make them.
 Society has a disregard for life and a penchant for violence, and bad guys will always somehow get them, while law-biding citizens will be defenseless.
 By comparison, medical errors killed 250,000 in 2014.